ytbiu/errh/README.md

 # errh
-a tool which supply more clean way to handler err
+a tool which supply more clean way to handler error